Debilski/vimfiles/README.md

 Included niceties
 -----------------
-We use pathogen and git for plugin management.
+We use [Vundle](https://github.com/gmarik/vundle) and git for plugin management.
 After cloning, a

     git submodule init
     git submodule update
+    vim +BundleInstall +qall

 is vital in order to load all plugins.